 This is because the setpoint diet can heal the underlying cause of most health problems — poor nutrition.
 A poor-quality diet leads to neurological inflammation, hormonal dysregulation, gut dysbiosis, and nutritional deficiencies.
 These cause obesity, type 2 diabetes, and many other health conditions.

 These conditions need setpoint diet help, and if you’re reading this article, you probably need it, too.

 Setpoint diet help for diabetes is particularly potent, as diabetes is greatly influenced by dietary practices.

-Diabetes is a condition in which the body’s ability to produce or respond to insulin is impaired.
+Diabetes is a chronic condition in which the body’s ability to produce or respond to insulin is impaired.
 This prevents the body from properly metabolizing carbohydrates, which leads to elevated levels of glucose in the bloodstream.

-When you consume carbohydrates, your body breaks them down into simple sugars (glucose), which is then absorbed into the bloodstream to be used for energy.
+When you consume carbohydrates, your body breaks them down into simple sugars (glucose), which are then absorbed into the bloodstream to be used for energy.
 Rising blood glucose levels signal the pancreas to release insulin.
 The hormone insulin shuttles excess glucose to the cells.
-Insulin receptors on the surface of cells recognize insulin and open up to accept glucose.
+Insulin receptors on the surface of cells recognize the insulin and open up to accept glucose.
 Cells cannot absorb glucose without the help of insulin.

 If the cells accept the glucose, the blood sugar levels gradually recede.
 If the cells do not accept the glucose, a condition called “insulin resistance,” or the pancreas does not produce a sufficient amount of insulin, blood glucose levels become elevated.
 This can eventually develop into diabetes.